Skip to content

 A banner appears when no start list has been imported, as athletes only appear once a penalty or incident is filed against them.

-When the race is wired to a start-list program and your role can edit the event, a green IMPORT button sits in the stats bar.
-Tapping it pulls (or re-pulls) the start list from the linked program via the athlete-sync service and reports how many athletes were synced.
+Importing the start list.
+When the race is connected to a start-list program and your role can edit the event, a green IMPORT button sits in the stats bar.
+Tapping it pulls (or re-pulls) the start list from the linked program and reports how many athletes were synced.
 Once a race has been synced at least once, a "Synced Nm ago" timestamp appears next to the button so you can tell how fresh the roster is.
 The live roster repopulates on its own as the sync completes.

 A chronological record of every action in the race — penalty submissions, status changes, incident updates, weather updates, race start/stop transitions.
-Each entry shows who performed the action, when, and what changed (CREATE / UPDATE_STATUS_APPROVED / AUTO_WEATHER_LOGGED / etc.).
+Each entry shows who performed the action, when, and what changed — a new entry, an approval, an automatic weather reading, and so on.

-- Log — writes the summary as a manual log entry.
-No classification, just an audit record.
+• Log — writes the summary as a manual log entry.
+No classification, just a record.

 Typing "Athlete 42 drafted behind 38 on the bike for about 30 seconds, no overtake attempt." and tapping AI creates a new penalty entry against athlete 42: